Hullow/Minishell/Documentation/Shell-functioning.md

 IF<br>
 - a simple command results in a command name and an optional list of arguments, the following actions shall be performed:

-1. No slash  `/`  characters
+### 4.2.1.
+No slash  `/`  characters in the command<br>
 IF<br>
 - the command name does not contain any <slash> characters

 => the first successful step in the following sequence shall occur:

 	a. special built-in utility
-IF<br>
+	IF
 	- the command name matches the name of a special built-in utility

 		=> invoke that special built-in utility

+	(..)

 	d.
 Match
-IF<br>
+	IF
-- the command name matches the name of the `type` or `ulimit` utility, or of a utility listed in the following table:
+	- the command name matches the name of a utility listed in the following table:

-alias
-bg
-cd
-command

-false
-fc
-fg
-getopts

-hash
-jobs
-kill
-newgrp

-pwd
-read
-true
-umask
+		- `cd`
+		- `pwd`
+		- (`bg alias command false fc fg getopts hash jobs kill newgrp read true umask type ulimit`)

 		=> invoke that utility

 	e. search command in PATH
 	OTHERWISE

 	=> search for the command using the PATH environment variable as described in XBD Environment Variables :

 		(...)

-2. Slash characters
+### 4.2.2.
+Slash `/` characters in the command<br>
 IF<br>
 	- the command name contains at least one slash `/` character
+	<br>(..)

 #### [Quote removal](https://www.gnu.org/software/bash/manual/bash.html#Quote-Removal)
 > After the preceding expansions, all unquoted occurrences of the characters ‘\’, ‘'’, and ‘"’ that did not result from one of the above expansions are removed.